Vyral/jeff-quintin/_drafts/business-spotlight-johnsons-popcorn.md

 {% include youtube.html %}

-Have you ever tried Johnson’s Popcorn?
-If not, it’s time for you to take a trip to the boardwalk.
+<center>Have you ever tried Johnson’s Popcorn?
+If not, it’s time for you to take a trip to the boardwalk.</center>

 On today’s Business Spotlight, we’re here on the boardwalk in Ocean City once again to check out another great local hot spot: Johnson’s Popcorn.